 First, try to sign in with a different email address that's associated with your account.
-LinkedIn is unique in that any email address associated with your account can be used to sign in.
+LinkedIn allows you to sign in with any email address associated with your account.

-If you've haven't been able to recover your password using the options above or don't have another email associated with your account we can help by verifying your identity.
+If you haven't been able to recover your password or don't have access to an email address associated with your account, we can help by verifying your identity.
 To do this, we use a technology that scans your government-issued ID so that we can help get you back into your account as quickly and securely as possible.

 To get started you'll need:

 - A smartphone or computer with a webcam

 - Your driver license, state-issued ID card, or passport